python/cpython/Doc/library/formatter.rst

 .. method:: formatter.flush_softspace()

-   Send any pending whitespace buffered from a previous call to :meth:`add_flowing_data` to the associated writer object.
+   Send any pending :term:`whitespace` buffered from a previous call to :meth:`add_flowing_data` to the associated writer object.
 This should be called before any direct manipulation of the writer object.